 National Cognac Day

 Most people have probably heard of cognac—a type of distilled brandy that’s often featured in movies and television shows to show that a particular character is refined or sophisticated.
-What many people might not realize is that this distilled spirit is also celebrated by a holiday that’s aptly named National Cognac Day.
-This is a day that falls on the 4th of June every year and is a day that encourages every one of legal drinking age to enjoy cognac on this day—regardless of whether they drink it regularly throughout the year or they have never tried it before.
+What many might not realize is that this distilled spirit is also celebrated by a holiday aptly named National Cognac Day.
+This day falls on the 4th of June every year and encourages everyone of legal drinking age to enjoy cognac on this day—regardless of whether they drink it regularly throughout the year or have never tried it before.

 The History Of Cognac

-The origins of National Cognac Day continues to elude us, although we do believe that it was first created by Hennessy to bring attention to their fine spirits.
+The origins of National Cognac Day continue to elude us, although we believe it was first created by Hennessy to bring attention to their fine spirits.
 That’s why we’ve decided to instead talk about the history of the beverage itself—a history that goes all the way back to the 17th century.

-Cognac first began in the Charente region of France and was named after the town of Cognac.
-The wineries in this region wanted to ship their wines to distant ports all over Europe but they were afraid that they wouldn’t withstand the shipping process, so they began distilling the wine and in the process created cognac.
-It’s been made ever since.
+Cognac began in the Charente region of France and was named after the town of Cognac.
+The wineries in this region wanted to ship their wines to distant ports all over Europe but were afraid that they wouldn’t withstand the shipping process, so they began distilling the wine and in the process created cognac.
+It has been made ever since.

 Facts About Cognac

-• There are strict laws that regulate how cognac should be produced include the types of grapes, how long it’s aged, and when the grapes should be harvested.
+• There are strict laws that regulate how cognac should be produced, including the types of grapes, how long it’s aged, and when the grapes should be harvested.

 • Cognac can be made in one of six different French regions.

-• Cognac doesn’t improve with aging as Scotch does.
+• Cognac does not improve with aging as Scotch does.

 • As cognac ages, it gets darker.